dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_c++_reference.rst

         "*gdims*", "Three global grid dimensions (logical order - X, Y, Z)" "*dim_conj_sym*", "Dimension of conjugate symmetry, non-negative only for complex arrays resulting from real-to-complex FFT in the given dimension.
 This is logical, not storage, dimension, with valid numbers 0 - 2, and -1 implying no conjugate symmetry."
-        "*pgrid*", "Up to three dimensions of processor grid, decomposing the global grid array.
-Value =1 means the grid is not decomposed but is local in that logical dimension."
+        "*pgrid*", "A pointer to a processor grid this data grid is living on."
-        "*proc_order*", "A permutation of the 3 integers: 0, 1 and 2.
-Specifies the topology of processor grid on the interconnect.
-The dimension with lower value means the MPI tasks in that dimension are closer in ranks, e.g. value=0 means the ranks are adjacent (``stride=1``), value=1 means they are speard out with the stride equal to the pgrid value of the dimension with ``stride=1`` etc"
+        "*dmap*","A mapping of data dimensions onto processor grid dimensions.
+For example, dmap=(1,0,2) implies second data dimension being spanned by the first processor grid dimension, first data dimension being spanned by the second processor grid dimension, and the third data dimension is mapped onto third processor dimension."
         "*mem_order*", "A permutation of the 3 integers: 0, 1 and 2.
 Specifies mapping of the logical dimension and memory storage dimensions for local memory for each MPI task. ``mem_order[i0] = 0`` means that the i0's logical dimension is stored with ``stride=1`` in memory.
 Similarly, ``mem_order[i1] = 1`` means that i1's logical dimension is stored with ``stride=ldims[i0]`` etc"
-        "*mpicomm*", "The MPI communicator in which this ``grid`` lives"
+        "*mpicomm*", "The MPI communicator in which this ``DataGrid`` lives"

 P3DFFT++ Transforms
 ===================
 P3DFFT++ functions in a way similar to FFTW: first the user needs to plan a transform, using a planner function once per each transform type.
 The planner function initializes the transform, creates a plan and stores all information relevant to this transform inside P3DFFT++.
 The users gets a handle referring to this plan (which is a class in C++) that can be later used to execute this transform, and can be applied multiple times.
 The handles can be released after use.

-In order to define and plan a transform (whether 1D or 3D) one needs to first define initial and final ``grid`` objects.
+In order to define and plan a transform (whether 1D or 3D) one needs to first define initial and final ``DataGrid`` objects.
 They contain all the necessary grid decomposition parameters.
 P3DFFT++ figures out the optimal way to transpose the data between these two grid configurations, assuming they are consistent (i.e. same grid size, number of tasks etc).

 One-Dimensional (1D) Transforms
 -------------------------------